 - a) It is the intent and the purpose of this Article to provide the Parties with a procedure whereby grievances and/or disputes as to the interpretation, application, administration, or alleged violation of any of the articles in this Agreement will be resolved without work stoppage and in the following manner: - Step 1: Within twenty (20) working days of the incident, the employee shall meet with or without a shop steward, to discuss the matter with their immediate supervisor who is not within the scope of the bargaining unit.
-A written record of the grievance and the resolution shall be prepared and agreed upon by the immediate supervisor and the employee and/or shop steward.
-A copy of this record shall be forwarded to the Union and the Human Resources Department.
-A sincere effort shall be made to resolve the matter at this stage. - Step 2: Failing a satisfactory settlement at Step 1, the employee may, within ten (10) working days of the discussion, submit the grievance in writing to their immediate "excluded" supervisor.

-The supervisor shall arrange and hold a meeting with the Parties concerned within five (5) working days of receipt of the written grievance, and shall provide the employee with a written response within a further ten (10) working days.
+A written record of the incident and the resolution shall be prepared and tentatively agreed upon by the immediate supervisor and the employee and/or shop steward.
+Such tentative agreement shall be forwarded to the Union and the Human Resources Department for consideration.
+A sincere effort shall be made to resolve the matter at this stage. - Failing a satisfactory settlement at Step 1, the Union representative may, within ten (10) working days of the discussion, advance the grievance in writing to Step 2. - Step 2: The supervisor shall arrange and hold a meeting with the Parties concerned within five (5) working days of receipt of the written grievance and shall provide the employee with a written response within a further ten (10) working days. - Note: If, and only if, the immediate "excluded" supervisor is a Vice-President or another person directly reporting to the President, Step 3 shall be omitted and the next step shall be Step 4.

-- Note: If, and only if, the immediate "excluded" supervisor is a Vice-President or another person directly reporting to the President, Step 3 shall be omitted and the next step shall be Step 4. - Step 3: Failing a satisfactory settlement at Step 2, the employee may, within ten (10) working days of receipt of the written response, forward a copy of the written grievance along with any other relevant information to the appropriate person directly reporting to the President.
+Failing a satisfactory settlement at Step 2, the Union representative may, within ten (10) working days of receipt of the written response, forward a copy of the written grievance along with any other relevant information to the appropriate person directly reporting to the President.